brikis98/yevgeniy-brikman-homepage/_posts/2008-12-16-tribute-to-crossfit.md

 ---

 July 7, 2008, was the day I got my ass kicked by Murph.
-It was the day that I experienced a 42 minute beat down that left me lying in a pool of my own sweat with the world spinning all around me.
+It was the day that I experienced a 42-minute beat down that left me lying in a pool of my own sweat with the world spinning all around me.
 Yup, July 7th was a good day.

 {% include figure.html path="blog/thumbs/crossfit-logo.png" alt="Crossfit" url="http://www.crossfit.com" %}